jrcooper91/PyTorch_CNN/Pothole_Finder/README.md

 Project code for Object Detection with PyTorch done with footage from TeslaCam.

-This projct works through 3 classifications of common objects on the road: stoplights, cars, and potholes.
+This project works through 3 classifications of common objects on the road: stoplights, cars, and potholes.
 The Tesla 2020.12* software already includes cars, cones, stoplights/signs, humans, bikes, and road markings, but not potholes.
 A final product (in progress) can be seen below.

 <img src="2020-04-01_12-59-14_00052-det.jpg" width="370" height="305" /> <img src="2020-04-01_12-59-14_00052.jpg" width="370" height="300" />